 Dave mangenner Gough’s powerful words and Samantha Campbell’s expressive artwork bring to vivid life the ancestral spirit and enduring strength of the palawa people of Tasmania.

-luwa tara luwa waypa teachers’ notes
+luwa tara luwa waypa teachers’ notes and learning sequence

 This resource has been designed to explore year 4 and 5 curriculum areas of Humanities and Social Science, and English and provides students with opportunities to explore First Nations connections to Country/Place, to understand how place influences identity and to begin to understand the ways Aboriginal and Torres Strait Islander communities care for Country.

 Dave mangenner Gough is a celebrated artist, curator and cultural practitioner dedicated to practising and demonstrating Tasmanian Aboriginal culture for all Australian people, to bring communities together and preserve our traditional culture.